ariga/atlas-action/README.md

 ### `ariga/atlas-action/monitor/schema`

-Sync the database schema to Atlas Cloud.
+Monitor changes of the database schema and track them in Atlas Cloud.
 Can be used periodically to [monitor](https://atlasgo.io/monitoring) changes in the database schema.

 #### Inputs